mojufer/dotfiles/README.md

 # dotfiles
-Dotfiles for my swaywm setup
+Dotfiles for my swaywm setup.
-Please report any published dotfiles which should be published for security reason.
+**Please report any published dotfiles which shouldn't be published for security or privacy reasons.**

 # Dependencies
 **Not complete yet**